SparkleMalone/DataBasics/README.md

 # Introduction to ggplot2

-# Introduction to writing Functions in R
+### Introduction to Writing Functions in R

 Functions are essential tools in R. Functions eliminate repetition from your code, which can reduce your workload, and help you to avoid errors.
-Here’s what you need to know about creating and calling them and more.
+Here’s what you need to know about creating and calling them.
 It is very important to understand the purpose and syntax of R functions and knowing how to create or use them.
 In this tutorial, we'll learn what an R function is, what types of functions exist in R, when we should use a function, how to create and call a user-defined function.

-### What Is a Function in R?
+### What Is a function in R?
 In R, a function is a set of instructions that performs a specific task.
 Functions are essential for code organization, reusability, and efficiency.
 R comes with a variety of built-in functions, and you can also create your own custom functions.
 The main purpose of creating a user-defined function is to optimize scripts and avoid repetition.
 A good practice is creating a function whenever you need to run a certain set of commands more than twice.

 ### Built-in Functions in R